salesforce/lwc/docs/proposals/intl.md

 ## Use Cases

 * As a developer, I can opt-in to localize my template.
-* As a developer, I can interoplate text, variables and HTML tags.
+* As a developer, I can interpolate text, variables and HTML tags.
 * As a developer, I can format number and dates in my template.
-* As a developer, I can select from different states in my template.
+* As a developer, I can select from different statements in my template.
 * As a developer, I can use grammatically to format nouns based on app configurations.
 * As a developer, I can pluralize sentences based on numeric values.